Tuition Deadlines 2021-2022

 Academic year tuition includes the following mandatory fees:

-Tuition, building, incidental, technology, health and wellness recreation center building fee and health service.
+Tuition, building, health service building fee, incidental, technology, health and wellness recreation center building fee, and health service.
 Instruction fees are established to provide support for the cost of instructional expenditures.
 Building fees are used to repay building fee debt service.
+The health service building fee is used to repay the student health building debt service.
 The incidental fee supports student union activities, athletic activities, and educational, cultural and student government activities.
 The technology fee is a resource fee in support of the maintenance and enhancement of technology.
 The health and wellness center building fees are used to repay health and wellness center building debt service.
 The health service fee gives students access to the Student Health and Counseling Centers.
 The Matriculation Fee is a one time fee that all admitted students must pay to matriculate into the University.

 Tuition and Regular Fees: